 - R v Khan EWCA Crim 923 – defended in robbery allegations.

 - R v Twomey EWCA 1035 EWCA 8 - Kirsty defended in this "juryless trial" appeal before the Lord Chief Justice.
-The appeal included an application that the Lord Chief Justice recuse himself from the appeal on the basis of appearance if bias.
+The appeal included an application that the Lord Chief Justice recuse himself from the appeal on the basis of appearance of bias.
 Extensive national and international publicity.
 ECtHR pending.

 - R v Wang Yam EWCA 269 EWCA Crim 2072 first murder trial where the defence was partly in camera on grounds of "national security".
 Interlocutory appeal heard by LCJ (led junior).
 Appeal pending before ECtHR.

-- R v Andre Penn [2012 - BVI Court of Appeal] - Kirsty and Edward Fitzgerald QC were the two QCs selected to appeal the conviction in this high profile cases (rape of a child by former politician and brother and deputy prime minister).
+- R v Andre Penn [2012 - BVI Court of Appeal] - Kirsty and Edward Fitzgerald QC were the two QCs selected to appeal the conviction in this high profile case (rape of a child by former politician and brother and deputy prime minister).
 Successful.
 Kirsty is representing Mr. Penn in the retrial.

 - R v M EWCA Crim 2752; Crim.
 L.R.
 789 – defended indecent photographs of a child